 What's the lesson for athlete reputation management?

 Pattern prevention is more valuable than crisis response.
-Build the entity record with positive depth before the first incident.
+Build the public record with positive depth before the first incident.
 When the first incident comes, respond fast and well.
 When the second approaches, intervene structurally.
 After the pattern forms, no apology reverses it.

 Written by